World rankings update: Japan Cup hero Do Deuce set for Arima Kinen finale after entering global top ten

 However, it should be noted that the race setup hardly aided the winner, as Do Deuce is a proper middle-distance type who was anchored at the rear before getting the better of the sprint down the Tokyo straight.
 (The last three furlongs were clocked at 33.4s – only one other furlong diped below 12s.
 Do Deuce himself was timed at a breathtaking 32.7s for the last three.)

-Do Deuce held off fellow G1 winner Durezza by a neck – the latter’s rider William Buick deserves credit for making a mid-race move when he realised the pace wasn’t up to much – with Arc flop Shin Emperor showing up better in third after making the running, just ahead of dual fillies’ Classic winner Cervinia.
+Do Deuce scored by a neck from dead-heaters Durezza – whose rider William Buick deserves credit for making a mid-race move when he realised the pace wasn’t up to much – and Arc flop Shin Emperor, who made the running.

 Long since regarded as a top-class performer, Do Deuce has rediscovered his form this autumn after losing his way following his Tokyo Yushun (Japanese Derby) success as a three-year-old in 2022, when he bettered none other than former world #1 Equinox.